Ravindu-Kuruppuarachchi/Zero-shot-CIR-EN3160-project/README.md

-# Zero-Shot Composed Image Retrieval for Fashion
+# StyleNStay: Zero-Shot Composed Image Retrieval for Fashion

-This project is an implementation and exploration of the concepts from the paper "Zero-shot Composed Text-Image Retrieval".
-Our primary goal is to train a model for Composed Image Retrieval (CIR) specifically tailored for the fashion domain and evaluate its performance on the FashionIQ benchmark dataset.
+This project implements and extends concepts from the paper **"Zero-shot Composed Text-Image Retrieval"** to create **StyleNStay**, an interactive web application for fashion discovery.
+It allows users to search for clothing items using a reference image and natural language modifications, leveraging a specialized `TransAgg` model trained for the fashion domain.

+## Overview

+**Composed Image Retrieval (CIR)** aims to find images matching a reference image modified according to a text description.
+This project focuses on a **zero-shot** approach, training on automatically generated data (`Laion-CIR-Template`, 'Laion-CIR-LLM', 'Laion-CIR-Combined') and evaluating on the `FashionIQ` benchmark without specific fine-tuning on it.

 ## Core Concept: Composed Image Retrieval (CIR)